icopy-site/awesome-cn/docs/awesome/awesome-coq.md

 - [Ott](https://github.com/ott-lang/ott) - Tool for writing definitions of programming languages and calculi that can be translated to Coq.
 - [PyCoq](https://github.com/ejgallego/pycoq) - Set of bindings and libraries for interacting with Coq from inside Python 3.
 - [Roosterize](https://github.com/EngineeringSoftware/roosterize) - Tool for suggesting lemma names in Coq projects.
-- [Sail](https://github.com/rems-project/sail) - Tool for specifying instruction set architecture semantics of processors and generating Coq definitions.
+- [Sail](https://github.com/rems-project/sail) - Tool for specifying instruction set architecture (ISA) semantics of processors and generating Coq definitions.
 - [SerAPI](https://github.com/ejgallego/coq-serapi) - Tools and OCaml library for (de)serialization of Coq code to and from JSON and S-expressions.
 - [Trakt](https://github.com/ecranceMERCE/trakt) - Generic goal preprocessing tool for proof automation tactics.